-- 3.4.1 Held steady and displayed by the Starter or other location specified in the Supplementary Regulations and accompanied by a number on a board, it informs the Driver of the Car designated by that number, to return to the pits at the conclusion of the current lap and await instructions from the Officials. - 3.4.2 Held steady and displayed by the Starter accompanied by the word "ALL" on a board, and at all marshal posts, informs all Drivers that the current Course session has been halted and that they shall return to the pits at the conclusion of the current lap.
-Drivers shall be prepared to stop at any time.
+- 3.4.1 Held steady and displayed by the Starter or other location specified in the Supplementary Regulations and accompanied by a number on a board, it informs the Driver of the Car designated by that number, to return to the pits at the conclusion of the current lap and await instructions from the Officials. - 3.4.2 Held steady and displayed by the Starter accompanied by the word "ALL" on a board, and at all marshal posts, informs all Drivers that the current Course session has been halted, they shall stop competing, no passing, slow down, and that they shall return to the pits at the conclusion of the current lap.
+Drivers shall be prepared to stop at any time. - 3.4.3 In the case of a session suspension by black flag ALL, the session clock will not be stopped unless otherwise directed by the Clerk.